CalvetPierre/Classification/readme.md

 ### Random forest classification and regression algorithm with test file using Iris dataset

-Work I did as part of an internship
+Part of the work I did as part of an internship

 Code share with the consent of the start-up I worked with